 The start of the year is an optimal time to plan your marketing strategies and any promotions or special offers you wish to run.
 Reflect on your numbers and results from the past year: which months were strongest for bookings, and which could’ve done with a boost?
 Seasonality shapes a lot of businesses in the vacation rental industry, and you can aim to tackle the low season by offering money-off deals at certain times of the year.

-An obvious idea is to plan a Black Friday campaign.
+A good idea would be to plan a Black Friday campaign.
 Similarly, learn how to get your rental ready for Thanksgiving or for the 4th of July.
 You can also think about setting up special prices to specifically target your low or shoulder season, or launch campaigns aimed at specific traveler groups and guest types.
 Keep an eye out for the peak travel dates in the US.

 Year after year, social media channels are increasingly gaining traction, especially in the travel industry.
 It’s important to stay connected with your past, current and future guests via apps like Instagram and Facebook in order to build a brand for your vacation rental business and have potential travelers engage with you on these platforms.